How to make fields read-only for some users

 Price Breaks – Prices, costs and lead times etc. are contingent on customer/supplier and quantity.

-Customer/Supplier Specific Paperwork – Allowing you to run multiple companies with a different ‘look’ from one Match-IT instance.
+Customer/Supplier Specific Paperwork – Allowing you to run multiple companies with a different ‘look’ – all from a single Match-IT instance.

 Multiple Installations – Your licence covers as many installations as you like which is another way to run multiple companies.